Dental Crowns & Bridges in Tweed

 What is a dental crown?

 Dental crowns are tooth restorations used to cover or "cap" a damaged tooth to give it structure and support.
-Typically, Dr. Weinstein uses porcelain or ceramic crowns for front or visible teeth in your mouth, as this material can be used to closely match the colour of your natural teeth.
-For your back teeth or molars which are less visible, he may suggest a crown made from stronger materials such as gold, acrylic and ceramic.
+Typically, Dr. Weinstein uses porcelain or ceramic crowns for front or visible teeth in your mouth, as this material can be used to match the colour of your natural teeth.
+For your back teeth or molars which are less visible, he may suggest a crown made from other materials such as gold, acrylic and ceramic.

 When are dental crowns used?